StevenHo1394/AI_horse_prediction_2/README.md

-      The horse number "1" is expected to finish at position "4", The horse number "2" is expected to finish at position "2", ...
+      The horse number "1" is expected to finish at position "4", The horse number "2" is expected to finish at position "2", The horse number "3" is expected to finish at position "5", The horse number "4" is expected to finish at position "1", (i.e. won the race) ...
       The horse number "12" is expected to finish at position "5".